Is it Self-Centered to Meditate?

 Though Darwin is renowned for popularizing the term “survival of the fittest,” he also wrote about how the success of species was also due to their ability to cooperate.
 In fact, some say his research is better summarized by the phrase “survival of the kindest.”
 Our well-being is interdependent with that of others.
 Of course, we must take care of ourselves, but if we try to do this at the expense of others, we can actually thwart our own well-being.
 Conversely, helping others benefits us in the long run, even though that may not be our initial intention.
 Just think about the most altruistic and generous people you know.
 They are often also the happiest.

 As I reflect on my own thirty-five-year journey in meditation practice, I see that this training has increased my ability to look beyond my own self-interest, to get out of my own way and genuinely take in the reality of others.
 I find this particularly true in my teaching work when I listen to the challenging plights of students.
 Such attunement to others inspires the desire to help.

 Perhaps most importantly, I see how much quieter my mind has become.
 Often people ask me what I am thinking when I am quiet, doing nothing in particular, perhaps looking out the window or sitting in the garden.
 They assume I must be thinking about something.
 But I am just watching the world go by with a fair amount of inner peace.
 This allows me to get out of my own way and be much more aware of what is going on around me, with others, and with the world.

-Mark Coleman is a senior meditation teacher at Spirit Rock Meditation Center, a trainer for Search Inside Yourself, and the founder of Awake in the Wild, which integrates wilderness and meditation retreats.
-He holds a MA in Clinical Psychology, and is the author of three books including, From Suffering To Peace: The True Promise of Mindfulness.
+Mark Coleman is a senior meditation teacher at Spirit Rock Meditation Center, a trainer for Search Inside Yourself, and the founder of Awake in the Wild, which integrates meditation and wilderness retreats.
+He holds a MA in Clinical Psychology and is the author of three books including From Suffering to Peace: The True Promise of Mindfulness.